 Do you think there's something about relationships that brings that out even more in us?
 Like we revert to some kind of pre-pubescent, awkward person as soon as we're seeing someone?

 I think we become very vulnerable.
-And relationships, especially at the beginning, are very scary.
-You slowly reveal yourself and open yourself up to judgment from somebody else.
-People are very careful about what part of themselves they offer up and if the person thinks that they'll be able to handle it, they offer up another part.
+And relationships, especially at the beginning, are very scary and you slowly reveal yourself and open yourself up to judgment from somebody else and people are very careful about what part of themselves they offer up and if the person thinks that they'll be able to handle it, they offer up another part.
 It's a very funny dance.
 It's hard to find someone you trust and that's a lot of what the show is about.
 It's how they slowly open up to each other.

-What's your favorite part about the relationship story because, like you said, a lot of times, you are under time constraints in film and you have to gloss over the coarse stuff?
+What's your favourite part about the relationship story because like you said, a lot of times, you are under time constraints in film and you have to gloss over the coarse stuff.